Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 The conversation should always start with figuring out what you need from a solar system.
 Well, what are your needs?

 • What’s your daily schedule?
-Are you frequently at home in the middle of the day or do you get home and night and turn all the lights on?
+Are you frequently at home in the middle of the day or do you get home at night and turn all the lights on?
 For most people in Sydney, you’ll use the most energy at night.

 • What appliances do you use the most?
 Do you play marathon video games with your buddies online until three in the morning?
 Because that computer might eat a lot of power.
 Maybe you have a catering business you run out of the home and there’s a second refrigerator in the garage?
 Look at what appliances are on and how you’re using them.